 Just like when I went on a day trip to Schwerin, I woke up early one Saturday morning, jumped on a train, and headed to a city that I’d wanted to visit for the longest time, Görlitz, Germany.

-A Day Trip from Berlin To Görlitz In Photos
+Day Trip from Berlin To Görlitz in Photos

 Görlitz, with a population of around 50,000 people, is Germany’s easternmost city, and I’d venture to say, one of the prettiest.
 Having withstood the Second World War without sustaining any significant damage, the architecture of Görlitz, most notably the historic Old Town, remains intact.
 With over 3,500 various monuments that were built over the course of 500 years, you’ll see an abundance of architectural styles including Gothic, Renaissance, Baroque, Historicist, and Art Nouveau.